Ardentwheel/OpenCore-Hasee-X57S1/README.md

 ### Thanks
+* To all of [acidanthera] and [dortania] team members for all of their kexts/guides and etc
 * Collaborateur [m0d16l14n1]
 * I2C Touchpad Helper [ben9923] & [zhen-zen]
 * [OC-little]
 * AppleALC patch for Ice Lake and help [fewtarius]
+* [0xFireWolf] for multiple Ice Lake fixes

 [Geekbench Score]:<https://browser.geekbench.com/v5/cpu/3534153>
 [OpenCL Score]:<https://browser.geekbench.com/v5/compute/1430453>